 The Chapter 13 bankruptcy process

-Going through Chapter 13 bankruptcy is a long process.
-Depending on your income, you’ll create either a three- or five-year debt repayment plan.
+Going through a Chapter 13 plan is a long procedure.
+Depending on your income, you’ll create either a three- or five-year repayment plan.

 Listed below are 13 key steps included in the process.